How To Find a Summer Job in Europe

 There are other ways to find summer jobs, such as through BUNAC, which will help you with the visa application process, or perhaps teaching English at a summer school in countries like France.
 If you have worked for a large company in a previous work term, ask them if they have a European office where you could work for them for the upcoming summer term.
 For many companies, getting an inter-company transfer visa is trivial compared to you trying to get your own work visa for a particular country.

-Odds are, as a student only working for the summer, you don't have a lot of credentials yet.
+Odds are, as a student only working for the summer, you don’t have a lot of credentials yet.
 Good grades and some previous experience are a definite asset, but what you are going to have the best chance with is simply selling your personality.
 Be outgoing, take initiative, and show a potential employer that you really want to work for them.
+Some companies may also not be interested in going through the red tape and difficulty to hire you for only four months.
+You may have better luck finding a job, particularly through university placement programs, if you are willing to do an eight month work term.

 Remember that for a summer job working abroad, your goal is just as much about learning a new culture and language as it is about working.
 Take the time to explore and experience Europe because you know you are only going to be there for a short time.
 Working in Europe for the summer will be a great addition to your resume, provide some international experience, and will give you memories to last a lifetime.
 It may also provide you the contacts you need to work in Europe long term after you have finished school.